A Brief History of Our Firm:

 The firm was established by Mr M H Hampson, of Rotorua, as a branch office.
 Mr Hampson was an energetic New Zealander, born at Rotorua in 1889 and educated at Auckland, where he obtained his law degree.
 Mr Hampson travelled widely throughout the region and was highly regarded as a Barrister, appearing on one occasion before the Privy Council in London.

-Promoted to Lieutenant, Mr Greatbatch served on the Somme in B Company, 2nd Battalion, 3rd (New Zealand) Rifle Brigade.
+Initially a Sergeant, he was promoted to Lieutenant.
+Mr Greatbatch went on to serve on the Somme salient with B Company, 2nd Battalion, 3rd (New Zealand) Rifle Brigade.
 He was shot and died of his wounds on 20 October 1916.
-He is buried at Estaires Communal Cemetry in France.
+He is buried at Estaires Communal Cemetery in France.
 His memory is commemorated on the Cenotaph at Tainui Street, Matamata.
 For more information regarding Mr Greatbatch please scroll down this page.

 Following the Great War, Mr G G Bell replaced Mr Greatbatch as resident partner and the firm was renamed, Hampson & Bell.
 In the 1950's Mr Bell was joined in partnership by Mr Reg Larkin, with the firm changing its name to Bell & Larkin.